dayton-outar/smpl/SPECIFICATION.md

     issue is probably how best to implement the type conversion rules for arithmetic computations that mix integers and floating point numbers.
 - Variable numbers of arguments to procedures.
 Procedure declarations would allow a special parameter syntax to indicate that the procedure could be called with a variable number of arguments.
-- Static types.
-Type declarations could be permitted in _SMPL_.
-In which case, compile-time type checking could then be performed to improve the run timeperformance of programs.
 - Additional control structures.
 Typical looping constructs such as `for`, `repeat` and `while` in Pascal could be included in _SMPL_.
 - Macros.
 A limited form of language extension can be accomplished through the use of macros.
 It should not be too difficult to extend _SMPL_ to include macros that are declared and used in a similar way to procedures.